 World of Matter defines a cutting-edge mode of collective artistic and interdisciplinary research, mediated through constellations of texts, images, and videos, which shares the imperative to explore how the world matters — how it enters into both materialization and conflicted forms of valuation.

 Many of my video essays have elaborated the convergence of the movement of people, resources, and capital in a globalized world, building the video material into complex human geographies.
-Deep Weather (2013), by exploring the ecologies of oil and … Continue reading “Metachemistry”
+Deep Weather (2013), by exploring the ecologies of oil and water, … Continue reading “Metachemistry”

 In the essay “The Author as Producer,” which was written as a speech but never delivered to an actual audience, Walter Benjamin distinguishes two types of authors: the writer who informs, and the “operative writer.”[ref]Gerard Raunig, “Changing the Production … Continue reading “The Artist as Coauthor”

 A People’s Archive of Sinking and Melting (State: As of Bonn Climate Change Conference, October 2014) is a collection of items contributed from places that may disappear owing to the combined physical, political, and economic impacts of climate change, … Continue reading “A People’s Archive of Sinking and Melting”

 An analysis of postcolonial ecologies requires engaging with the everyday dynamics of ruination and resistance.

 o “Cotton is in our clothes, in banknotes, cattle feed, gauze, toothpaste, and film rolls.
 All the while, cotton is traded more unfairly than any other commodity, and its reputation as a natural product is easily exposed as an illusion: cotton uses up more pesticides than any other plant, devastates entire regions such as the Aral Sea due to its excessive thirst, acts as the Trojan horse of genetic engineering, and drives the global industrialization of agriculture.”